Barberry Hill Farm

 2. Hosts check WWOOFer profiles and are more likely to respond to those who have detailed and complete profile pages.
 Please make sure to complete your WWOOFer profile and check back frequently to make sure it is accurate and up-to-date, and ask hosts you have met to leave comments and feedback on your profile.

-3. If it has been a few days and the farmer indicated that he or she is actively looking for WWOOFers, follow up with a second telephone call or email.
+3. If it has been a few days and the farmer indicated that he or she is actively looking for WWOOFers, follow up with a second telephone call or message.
+You can visit your inbox to see your sent message and reply directly to the host from that conversation.
 Persistence pays off and shows the host that you are genuinely interested in visiting the farm.

 What is WWOOF’s comment policy?

-WWOOF-USA invites and encourages all WWOOFers and host farmers to submit comments and ratings regarding their experiences.
+WWOOF-USA invites and encourages all WWOOFers and host farmers to submit reviews regarding their experiences.
 Our organization operates largely on trust, as well as open, honest, and clear communication.
-We ask for comments and ratings that are helpful to both the recipient and to the wider WWOOF community.
-Submitting comments and ratings is an opportunity to build your reputation within WWOOF and strengthen the community by sharing your experiences.
+We ask for reviews that are helpful to both the recipient and to the wider WWOOF community.
+Submitting reviews is an opportunity to build your reputation within WWOOF and strengthen the community by sharing your experiences.

 What do I do if I feel a comment left on my profile is inappropriate?